acristofari/fast-atvo/README.md

 # Community detection in undirected graphs

-*FAST-ATVO* is a solver for community detection problems in undirected graphs with non-negative weights, using a non-linear optimization approach.
+*Fast Active-SeT based Approximate Total Variation Optimization* (FAST-ATVO) is a solver for community detection problems in undirected graphs with non-negative weights, using a non-linear optimization approach.

 ## Reference paper